List of Teen Titans (TV series) characters: Punk Rocket

-Punk Rocket (voiced by Greg Ellis) is a musical anarchist who moved from England to the United States to spread what he terms "the sound of chaos".
+Punk Rocket (voiced by Greg Ellis) is a musical arsonist who moved from England to the United States to spread what he terms "the sound of chaos".
 He wears a sleeveless orange prison jumpsuit, and has gray spiked hair and multiple piercings.
 His weapon is a customized guitar that releases sonic blasts strong enough to knock back a bull elephant by 100 feet, and he is also able to ride it through the air like a surfboard.

 Puppet King

 The Puppet King (voiced by Tracey Walter) is an evil marionette who transfers the Titans' souls into puppets in an attempt to enact a ceremony that would turn the Titans' bodies over to him permanently.
-However, his plans are disrupted when a spell cast by Raven as he was transferring her and Starfire into their puppets resulted in the two female Titans escaping their puppets, although they were left in each other's bodies as a result.
+His plans are disrupted, however, when a spell cast by Raven as he was transferring her and Starfire into their puppets resulted in the two female Titans escaping their puppets, although they were left in each other's bodies as a result.
 After overcoming their issues in controlling the other's powers, Raven and Starfire work together to stop him, and the Puppet King's spells are broken as the Titans' souls are returned to their proper bodies.
 The Puppet King is rendered a lifeless marionette as a result, which the Titans stow away in their evidence room.
 Late in the series, Puppet King appears alive as a member of the Brotherhood of Evil.

 Red X

 Red X (voiced by Scott Menville) is originally a cover identity Robin assumes to infiltrate Slade's organization, using a high-tech suit capable of creating various X-shaped effects.
 In the episode "X", a mysterious thief steals the suit for his own use.
 While his identity is never revealed, he develops a personal rivalry with Robin, although Red X often ends up helping him against a common enemy.
 In the original show as well as the New Teen Titans shorts, Beast Boy humorously believes that Red X is the second Robin, Jason Todd.

 Red X makes his mainstream DC debut in the two-issue teaser comic Future State: Teen Titans and its follow-up series Teen Titans Academy, where he is presented as a renegade student of Titans' Academy.
 He is later revealed to be a metahuman with electromagnetic powers named Brick Pettirosso.
 Brick's surrogate father was a mercenary and thief who stole Dick Grayson's Red X suit as revenge for foiling his plans.
 It is revealed that Red X II killed Brick's foster parents who worked for Black Mask on making the soldiers in the False Face Society.
-After being revealed as Red X, Brick believes Grayson to be his father as told by Red X II, only to be killed by his surrogate, before teleporting away leaving him to die in Grayson's arms..
+After being revealed as Red X, Brick believes Grayson to be his father as told by Red X II, only to be killed by his surrogate, before teleporting away leaving him to die in Grayson's arms.